Slayingripper/Investigating-Radio-Frequency-vulnerabilities-in-the-Internet-of-Things/README.md

 As we can observe the pcb antenna is located next to the cc2530 chip on the very edge of the board.
 Although there is very little room for improvment of the board design we can still improve the design by moving the pcb antenna to a different side of the board or even adding an IPX connector to add a small wire antenna .
 This would allow us to reduce signal loss of the device but also increase its transmission range.
 This is importart as a lot of the devices are not able to receive signals from a distance greater than a few meters.
 This has the benefit of reducing the chances of a rogue device being able to intercept the signal.

 Expanding on this dilema , a very low skill attack of just sticking some aluminium  tape on the side of the device could potentiall block the signal from being received by the coordinator.

+### Replay Attack
+Using Universal Radio Hacker we where able to capture the signal of the device but due to the nature of the Zigbee protocol its use of frequency hopping we are unable to succesfully replay the intialisation packet.
+This means we are unable to connect to the coordinator using our hackrf.
+Furthermore , just like bluetooth the low bandwidth used by the zigbee protocol means that we are unable to replay the entire packet.
+We were able to capture part of the packet but not large enough to decode or analyse it .

+### Jamming

+Like most devices it starts sending a beaconing packet on channel 11 (2.405 Ghz) .
+Channel 11 is the channel most frequently used by devices in the 2.4 Ghz band to initiate the syncroization of the local time with the remote time.
+This channel is also used by the Zigbee protocol to send out the beaconing packets.
+But since the Zigbee protocol is designed to use frequency hopping it becomes difficult to actuall jam the channel.
+But after further investigation we manage to Jam the signal using SDRANGEL using its 802.15.4 module.
+By transmitting a random Zigbee packet we were able to stop the receiver from gathering telemetry from the device.
+It should be noted that this only worked after syncronizing the device with the coordinator.
+Furthermore , it should also be noted that the hackrf has a much greater transmit power than the Sonoff device which means that we were just overlapping the signal.
+We used a bandwidth of 10 Mhz just enough to jam the channel and the one next to it , this allowed us to stop the device from hopping over to a "free" channel".